Barandis/kessel/docsrc/api.md

 ### A Note about Types

 Types are given in the descriptions for each of the parsers and functions listed below.
-These are contained in TypeScript definition files in the project that can be used either for writing TypeScript programs that use Kessel or just in providing signature information for your IDE.

-It should however be noted that some of the type information is incomplete because TypeScript leaves no way to express complete information in the case where there are variable numbers of arguments that can have different generic parameter types.
-There are notes to that effect in [`alt`](parsers/alt.md), [`pipe`](parsers/pipe.md), [`pipeB`](parsers/pipeb.md), [`seq`](parsers/seq.md), and [`seqB`](parsers/seqb.md).

-However, there are shortcomings in other parsers that are not explicity marked.
-For example, TypeScript has no way to say that a string should be one character long, or that an array of strings should have elements that are all one character long.
-This affects the parameters in [`oneof`](parsers/oneof.md), [`char`](parsers/char.md), [`charI`](parsers/chari.md), [`noneof`](parsers/noneof.md), and [`range`](parsers/range.md).
+The format here is just something that makes reasonable sense.
+These are not TypeScript types or anything that's actually useful in code.
+The types are just to make it easy to talk about their interface.

+Some of the definitions don't, in fact, represent anything that's actually legal. [`alt`](parsers/alt.md), for example, is given this type information: `alt(...ps: Parser[], m?: string)`.
+In JavaScript, you can't declare a function parameter after you declare a rest parameter (the one with the `...` in front of it).
+In fact, in code, this function's signature is just `alt(...args)`.
+But the code looks for an optional string at the end, so the type that we provide here is useful for discussing how `alt` works.

 A best effort is given to give useful types for documentation, but there's no way to make them perfect.